vada4367/chadfetch/README.md

 # Support systems

+## Linux

- * Linux is most supported system.
+Linux is most supported system.
 You can see all data, but in mostly without packages and logo of your system.
 Logo and distro you can add in src/logos.rs and src/all_systems.rs

- * BSD:
+## BSD:
   - OpenBSD have full support
   - Other, idk, lol)) Check it!